code-distortion/adapt/README.md

 ## Treeware

-You're free to use this package, but if it makes it to your production environment please plant or buy a tree for the world.

-It's now common knowledge that one of the best tools to tackle the climate crisis and keep our temperatures from rising above 1.5C is to <a href="https://www.bbc.co.uk/news/science-environment-48870920">plant trees</a>.
-If you support this package and contribute to the Treeware forest you'll be creating employment for local families and restoring wildlife habitats.
+This package is [Treeware](https://treeware.earth).
+If you use it in tests of a production project, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/code-distortion/adapt) to thank us for our work.
+By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.

-You can buy trees here [https://ecologi.com/treeware](https://ecologi.com/treeware?gift-trees)

-Read more about Treeware at [treeware.earth](http://treeware.earth)